Azure/azure-iot-sdk-c/doc/devbox_setup.md

   cmake --version
   ```

-  > For information about how to upgrade your version of CMake to 3.x on Ubuntu 14.04, read [How to install CMake 3.2 on Ubuntu 14.04?](http://askubuntu.com/questions/610291/how-to-install-cmake-3-2-on-ubuntu-14-04).

 - Verify that gcc is at least version **4.4.7**:

   ```Shell
   gcc --version
   ```

-  > For information about how to upgrade your version of gcc on Ubuntu 14.04, read [How do I use the latest GCC 4.9 on Ubuntu 14.04?](http://askubuntu.com/questions/466651/how-do-i-use-the-latest-gcc-4-9-on-ubuntu-14-04).

-- Patch CURL to the latest version available.
-  > The minimum version of curl required is 7.56, as recent previous versions [presented critical failures](https://github.com/Azure/azure-iot-sdk-c/issues/308).
-  > To upgrade see "Upgrade CURL on Mac OS" steps below.

 - Locate the tag name for the [latest release][latest-release] of the SDK.
   > Our release tag names are date values in `lts_mm_yyyy` format.